Skip to main content

 • Add/Update Bank Information form (to link a bank account for receiving distributions)

 Call (800) 421-4225 as the first step -- Capital Group will walk you through the entire process.
 Inherited IRA beneficiaries must take distributions on time to avoid tax penalties and may be required to deplete the account within 5 or 10 years and/or take annual required minimum distributions (RMDs) under the SECURE Act.
 Eligible designated beneficiaries (surviving spouse, child under 21, individual not more than 10 years younger, disabled, or chronically ill) have different distribution options.
-If no beneficiary is designated on an IRA, default order is: surviving spouse, then children equally (deceased children's shares pass to grandchildren), then estate.
+A beneficiary who keeps assets in an inherited IRA names their own successor beneficiaries on Capital Group's separate Inherited IRA Beneficiary Change form, not the standard IRA Beneficiary Change form.
+If no beneficiary is designated on an IRA, the Custodial Agreement default order applies: surviving spouse, then children equally (deceased children's shares pass to grandchildren), then estate.
 Capital Group recommends consulting a financial professional and tax advisor regarding inherited account distribution options.

 Expected timelines at Capital Group: Capital Group does not publish a specific timeline.
 Expect 2-4 weeks after all required documents are received for standard claims.
 Probate-dependent claims vary based on court proceedings.
 Delays are almost always caused by incomplete paperwork—gathering all required documents before filing the initial claim helps avoid back-and-forth.